 Internal Audit is responsible for reviewing the quality and effectiveness of systems of internal control.
+The internal audit function is carried out by Assurance Lincolnshire.
+During 2016, an independent external review of Assurance Lincolnshire was undertaken by CIPFA and no areas of non-compliance with the Public Sector Internal Audit Standards were identified.
 An annual audit plan is approved by the s151 Officer together with the Corporate Management Team and reported to the Audit and Accounts Committee.
 The reporting process for Internal Audit requires a report of each audit to be submitted to the relevant Chief Officer and Business Manager.
 The report includes recommendations for improvements that are included within an action plan and require agreement or rejection by service managers.
 The Audit and Accounts Committee receives executive summaries of all internal audit reports and is advised of progress in implementing recommendations.
 Internal Audit reports are considered by the Council's Corporate Management Team.
 The Head of Internal Audit issues an annual opinion on the overall adequacy and effectiveness of the Council's governance, risk and control framework.
 For the 2016/17 financial year, her opinion is that the Council is performing well across the areas of Governance, Risk, Internal Control and Financial Control.
 Some improvements were identified in the arrangements for the Governance and Internal Control areas.
 Only one report gave limited and low assurance relating to appointment of consultants and contract management and procurement respectively.
 Recommendations have been implemented to address the issues raised.